Hugo-Chia/tp/docs/DeveloperGuide.md

 1. Add an appointment to a patient while the patient's details are being shown

    1. Prerequisites: Patient with NRIC T0288759A in the list.
-View patient's details using `viewp` command.
+View patient's details using `viewp -IC T0288759A` command.

-   1. Test case: `appt -IC T0288759A -D 2025-06-28 -T 17:00`<br>
+   1. Test case: `addappt -IC T0288759A -D 25/06/2025 17:00`<br>
       Expected: New appointment is added to the patient.
 Details of the new appointment shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `appt -IC 1 -D 2025-06-28 -T 17:00`<br>
+   1. Test case: `addappt -IC 1 -D 25/06/2025 -T 17:00`<br>
       Expected: Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect add commands to try: `appt -IC a -D b -T c`, `appt`, `...` (where a, b, c are invalid NRIC, date and time respectively)<br>
+   1. Other incorrect add commands to try: `addappt -IC x -D y`, `addappt`, `...` (where x, y are invalid NRIC, datetime respectively)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

 ### Remove an appointment from a patient

-1. Add an appointment to a patient while the patient's details are being shown
+1. Remove an appointment from a patient while the patient's details are being shown

    1. Prerequisites: Patient with NRIC T0288759A in the list.
 Patient have multiple appointments.
-View patient's details using `viewp` command.
+View patient's details using `viewp -IC T0288759A` command.

    1. Test case: `rmappt -IC T0288759A -I 1`<br>
       Expected: Appointment with index 1 is removed from the patient's details.
 Details of the removed appointment shown in the status message.
 Timestamp in the status bar is updated.